A chronology of key events

 2013 August - New government headed by Jiri Rusnok loses a confidence vote in parliament.
 MPs vote to dissolve parliament, paving the way for early elections.

-2013 October - Parliamentary elections.
-Social Democrats win the most votes but not enough to govern alone.
+2013 October - Parliamentary elections: The Social Democrats win the most votes but not enough to govern alone.

-2013 December - Social Democrats reach coalition deal with anti-corruption ANO movement and centre-right Christian Democrats.
+2013 December - The Social Democrats reach a coalition deal with the anti-corruption ANO movement and the centre-right Christian Democrats.

 2016 July - "Czechia" is officially confirmed as alternative short English name for the Czech Republic.